Pisswasser/Pisswasser/README.md

 - 👋 Hi, I’m @Pisswasser
-- 👀 I’m interested in programming and making websites! :D
+- 👀 I’m interested in nothing.
-- 🌱 I’m currently learning mathematics!
+- 🌱 I’m currently learning.
-- 💞️ I’m looking to collaborate on python projects.
+- 💞️ I’m looking to collaborate.
-- 📫 How to reach me : https://t.me/pisswasser
+- 📫 How to reach me : don't reach me.

 <!---
 Pisswasser/Pisswasser is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.